oracle/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 ### How to Build and Run
 At build time the domain.properties file is used to pass in the Docker arguments and configuration parameters for the Weblogic domain.

 **During Docker Build:** The domain configuration parameters must be supplied in the domain.properties file.
 This file is located in the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_build` in the HOST.
-This properties file gets copied into the image directory `/u01/oracle/properties`.
+This property file gets copied into the image directory `/u01/oracle/properties`.

-The domain properties file enables you to customize the parameter to configure the WebLogic domain.
+The domain property file enables you to customize the parameter to configure the WebLogic domain.
 The format of the domain.properties are key=value pairs, for example:

 ADMIN_NAME=admin-server
 ADMIN_HOST=wlsadmin